 Poor Hutchinson.
 The two-time British Amateur champion (1896–97) missed out on over-sized titanium drivers, cavity-back game-improvement irons, perimeter-weighted putters, and solid-core, multilayer golf balls that hardly curve.
 Today’s equipment is designed by elite scientists who are bumping up against the laws of physics in a battle to make our golf shots fly straighter and longer.
 It’s become an arms race that involves launching new products at breakneck speed and has turned the PGA Tour into a three-club game of driver, wedge, putter.

 While there certainly is room for debate, the argument here is that technology has disproportionately helped the elite players.
-But for our purposes, we’re going to celebrate the best equipment innovations of the last 50 years that have benefited rank-and-file golfers as opposed to the pros.
+But for our purposes, we’re going to celebrate the best equipment innovations of approximately the last 50 years that have benefited rank-and-file golfers as opposed to the pros.

 This is a tricky subject.
 It can be argued that the introduction of the Top-Flite two-piece/solid-core golf ball in 1971 is the biggest innovation to come along in the past half century.
 Indeed, it gave all the great unwashed 15 extra yards while being too hard for any pro to play it (thus earning the infamous nicknames of “Top-Rock” or “Rock-Flite”).
 Although offering unmatched distance off the tee, these balls spun very little around the greens.
 The so-called “longest ball in golf,” Top-Flite once dominated at sporting goods, mass merchants, and off-course specialty stores.
 As late as 2001, one in four balls sold was a Top-Flite, and its maker boasted that it was the most used golf ball for 85-plus scorers, public-course users, and golfers over the age of 50.